DanielSSilva/danielssilva.github.io/_drafts/2020-04-20-dbatools-is-not-just-for-DBAs---Import-DbaCsv.md

 ![import-dbacsv_1stIteration](/img/dbatools-isn-t-just-for-DBAs/import-dbacsv_1stIteration.png)

 Interesting/Relevant points:
 * Notice the `Table` name on the output.
-As I've said, it the table name has the same name as the log file because we haven't specified a table name.
+As I've said, the table name has the same name as the log file because we haven't specified a table name.
-* If gives us the information of how many rows were copied, plus at which "rate" it wrote (notice the 51 RowsPerSecond)
+* It gives us the information of how many rows were copied, plus at which "rate" it wrote (notice the 51 RowsPerSecond)

 Let's take a look at our table, shall we?